Wondering what the best gifts for spinal cord injury patients are?

 The FitMi includes 40 exercises designed by physical and occupational therapists.
 You can choose which part of your body you want to work out and it will challenge you to reach a certain number of repetitions in order to reach the next level.

 9. Leg Lifter

-For SCI patients who don’t have leg function, a leg lifter can be extremely helpful.
+For SCI patients who don’t have leg function but retained some of their upper body strength, a leg lifter can be extremely helpful.
 By placing their foot through the loop and pulling on the strap, your loved one can easily move their legs in or out of beds and wheelchairs.

 Additionally, spinal cord injury patients can use a leg lifter to gently stretch the muscles in the leg.

 Due to changes in body composition after a spinal cord injury, individuals may not be able to fit into their old clothes.

 Moreover, people with T6 or higher level spinal cord injuries are susceptible to autonomic dysreflexia, which describes spikes in blood pressure.
 One of the most common causes of autonomic dysreflexia is wearing clothes that are too tight.
 By wearing comfortable clothes that do not constrict the body, individuals can prevent an episode of autonomic dysreflexia.

 Eating healthy after SCI is essential for ensuring optimal energy levels and preventing additional health complications that can get in the way of pursuing rehabilitation.